BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The first time I ran these numbers I was surprised to see how cheap it is (even for Fable)!
 Let's be careful, however: we are considering only the output translation tokens.

-As we said, a translator must read the source material (input tokens), read what he already has translated (more input tokens), and most importantly: think, draft and make decisions (output reasoning tokens).
+As we said, translators must read the source material (input tokens), read what they already have translated (more input tokens), and most importantly: think, draft and make decisions (output reasoning tokens).

-For a large task executed in one go, most input tokens are cached (faster to access in memory with less energy) and therefore their price is negligible compared to the output tokens.
+For agentic workflows, most input tokens are cached (faster to access in memory with less energy) as we iterate on the same input tokens many times.
+Therefore their price is far cheaper compared to output tokens.
 What matters then is estimating how much reasoning will be needed.

 As a first guess, let's say a translator spends 99% of its cognitive effort thinking about how to translate, weighing tradeoffs, drafting and making decisions, while the remaining percent is used to produce the final result.
 Instead of paying for 360k tokens, we would be paying for 36M tokens!

 {{< callout note >}}
 Why 99% you may ask?
-Why not 99.999% or 98%? ~~It that it was revealed to me in a dream!~~ It just felt about right given my experience using coding agents at work where I estimate only 1% of my tokens are used to write the final result itself.
+Why not 99.999% or 98%? ~~It was revealed to me in a dream!~~ It just felt about right given my experience using coding agents at work where I estimate only 1% of my tokens are used to write the final result itself.
 You will see at the end that my estimate was not that far.
 {{< /callout >}}

 Let's 100x the previous prices to account for reasoning: